 As for the ability of the hymen to heal when it is injured, a 2007 study in Pediatrics on hymens that had been injured reports, "The hymenal injuries in these prepubertal and adolescent girls all healed rapidly and frequently left little or no evidence of the previous trauma...
 These findings reaffirm the remarkably complex healing process that occurs after a hymenal injury.
 So even when the hymen does tear, it appears to have an amazing ability to heal and repair itself, at least in young women.

-Another article in Pediatrics (2002) reported on two cases where girls had sustained significant genital injury while on inline skates.
+Another article in Pediatrics (2002) reported on two cases where girls had sustained a significant genital injury while on inline skates.
 Each of the girls had suffered accidental "rapid-splits" injuries that resulted in genital trauma and bleeding.
 Yet the authors found that "None of the children from this series was noted to have any significant injuries to the hymen."

 Experts with sophisticated techniques can find clefts in some hymens that are consistent with the idea that a penis has been no stranger.
 But good luck finding the hymen that will provide undisputed proof.